Last updated: July 26, 2024

 4. Novelty.
 Articles that are creative and original, advance understanding or bring other innovations to their field, or are on a new topic about which little is known or little literature is available, should be awarded a bonus.

 Reviewers shall carry out negative peer reviews in a constructive and respectful way.
-They shall avoid any expressions that may sound offensive and shall explain the weaknesses of the article in a kind and professional way, helping the authors understand the reasons for the negative rating and what they can improve in new versions of their article.
+They shall avoid any expressions that may sound offensive and shall explain the weaknesses of the article in a kind and professional way, helping the authors understand the reasons for the negative ratings and what they can improve in new versions of their article.

 Data Sharing